shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 ## Writing data
-As with all other operations in the system, it is important that writing operations be done as quickly as possible.
-Furthermore, as a developer, you do not want to worry about dependencies on entities and they are treated in the right order.
+As with all other operations in the system, it is important that writing operations
+are as fast as possible.
+Furthermore, as a developer, you do not want to worry about
+dependencies on entities and that they are processed in the right order.
-Therefore, all write operations are accepted by the ORM as a batch operation and all associated data can be passed in the same operation.
-The following three functions allows to write data:
+Therefore, all write operations are accepted by the ORM as a batch operation
+and all associated data can be processed in the same operation.
+The following three functions
+allow you to write data:
 * `update(array[] $data, ApplicationContext $context): GenericWrittenEvent;`
     * Updates records.
-If a record does not exist, an exception occurs
+If a record does not exist, an exception is thrown
 * `create(array[] $data, ApplicationContext $context): GenericWrittenEvent;`
     * Creates records.
-If a record already exists, an exception occurs
+If a record already exists, an exception is thrown
 * `upsert(array[] $data, ApplicationContext $context): GenericWrittenEvent;`
     * Creates or updates records.
-If the record does not exist, it will be created, if it already exists, it will be updated.
+If the record does not exist, it will be created,
+      if it already exists, it will be updated.

 **Repository example**
 Unlike some other ORMs, the platform does not work with entity/model classes when writing data.
 Instead the platform works with simple arrays.
-This has the advantage that no read operation must take place before:
+This has the advantage,
+that no read operation must take place before:
 ```
 $repository = $this->container->get(ProductRepository::class);